The complete classification of unital graph $C^*$-algebras: Geometric and strong: Abstract

 We provide a complete classification of the class of unital graph \cas\ --- prominently containing the full family of Cuntz-Krieger algebras --- showing that Morita equivalence in this case is determined by ordered, filtered $K$-theory.
 The classification result is \emph{geometric} in the sense that it establishes that any Morita equivalence between $C^*(E)$ and $C^*(F)$ in this class can be realized by a sequence of moves leading from $E$ to $F$, in a way resembling the role of Reidemeister moves on knots.
 As a key ingredient, we introduce a new class of such moves, establish that they leave the graph algebras invariant, and prove that after this augmentation, the list of moves becomes complete in the sense described above.

-Along the way, we prove that every ordered, reduced filtered $K$-theory isomorphism can be lifted to an isomorphism between the stabilized \cas{} --- and, as a consequence, that every ordered, reduced filtered $K$-theory isomorphism preserving the class of the unit comes from a \stariso between the unital graph $C^*$-algebras themselves.
+Along the way, we prove that every (reduced, filtered) $K$-theory order isomorphism can be lifted to an isomorphism between the stabilized \cas{} --- and, as a consequence, that every such order isomorphism preserving the class of the unit comes from a \stariso between the unital graph $C^*$-algebras themselves.

-It follows that the question of Morita equivalence amongst unital graph $C^*$-algebras is a decidable one.
+It follows that the question of Morita equivalence and \stariso amongst unital graph $C^*$-algebras is a decidable one.
 As immediate examples of applications of our results we revisit the classification problem for quantum lens spaces and verify, in the unital case, the Abrams-Tomforde conjectures.